pratikjagrut/hashnode-blogs-backup/cled4m7u7000409mo0gc47sla.md

 ## Source code organization

-Since GO1.11 we've had two ways of organizing go code: one is, using `GOPATH` and the second one is using `go mod`. `GOPATH` structure was widely in use and kind of only way to structure your go code before GO1.11.
+Since GO1.11 we've had two ways of organizing go code: one is, using `GOPATH` and the second one is using `go mod`. `GOPATH` the structure was widely in use and kind of only way to structure your go code before GO1.11.
 In this blog, we'll use `go mod` since it provides more features and flexibility over GOPATH.

 [***To know more about writing code with GOPATH read this blog.***](https://golang.org/doc/gopath_code)